1jour1vin

 4.5/5 (2 customers)

-This is one of the most enchanting Pessac-Léognan wines: intense aromas of fresh fruit, citrus, white peach, and exotic fruits.
-The soft attack on the palate evolves thanks to a beautiful, creamy liveliness that is flavorful and, above all, not heavy.
+Here is a truly enchanting Pessac-Léognan: intense aromas of fresh fruit, citrus, white peach, and exotic fruits.
+The soft attack on the palate evolves thanks to a lovely, creamy liveliness that is flavorful and, above all, light.
 Its balanced and complex structure promises a very bright future...
-Don't miss out!
+Don’t miss out!

 Buy your Latour-Martillac wines at the best price in a private sale!